 In this assignment, the goal is to develop a handwritten digit recognition system.
 The input to the system will be a digitized image of a digit and the output will be the type of the digit $\{0, 1, 2, 3, 4, 5, 6, 7, 8, 9\}$.
 Figure 1 shows example images from the MNIST database of handwritten digits (http://yann.lecun.com/exdb/mnist/) that has been heavily used in the literature.
-The data set that will be used in this assignment contains around 500 patterns for each class (for a total of 5,000 patterns).
-The data file (a MATLAB mat file) that is available on the course home page contains a matrix called digits with 5,000 rows where each row corresponds to a pattern, and a vector called labels where each value shows the class for the corresponding pattern.
-Each pattern is a digitized 20×20 image of a digit (represented in column-major order as a 400-dimensional vector).
+The data set that will be used in this assignment contains around 500 samples for each class (for a total of 5,000 samples).
+The data file (digits.zip) that is available on the course home page includes a text file named digits.txt that contains a matrix with 5,000 rows where each row corresponds to a sample, and another text file named labels.txt that contains a vector where each value shows the class for the corresponding sample.
+Each sample is a digitized 20×20 image of a digit (represented in column-major order as a 400-dimensional vector).

-Download the digit data set and divide it into two subsets by randomly selecting half of the patterns from each class for training and the remaining patterns for testing.
+Download the digit data set and divide it into two subsets by randomly selecting half of the samples from each class for training and the remaining samples for testing.
 Then, perform the classification experiments described below.
 Use the same subsets for the rest of the assignment.
 Do not forget to use separate subsets for training and testing.